Ayurvedic Diet Basics: How to Eat for Better Health

 Seasoning

 Spices augment digestion.
 They increase your absorption and assimilation of foods.
-Most spices are best sauteed or roasted to release their flavor and nutritional value rather than used raw.
+Most spices are best sautéed or roasted to release their flavor and nutritional value rather than used raw.

 Try cumin, turmeric, coriander, cardamom, clove, cinnamon, thyme and fennel, ginger (fresh or dried), hing, sage, rosemary, nutmeg, saffron, paprika, lemon zest…!

-If cooking with spices is new to you try to limit yourself to three spices per dish.
+If cooking with spices is new to you, try to limit yourself to three spices per dish.
 Here are a few combinations to begin with.

-- Fresh basil, oregano, black pepper….
+5. Fresh basil, oregano, and black pepper

 Ghee & Other Oils

 Ghee is the only oil that improves digestion.
-The others can be delicious and useful but will be heating and heavy to digest (except butter which is very heavy to digest and is cooling).
-The less refined the better.
+The others can be delicious and useful, but will be heating and heavy to digest (except butter, which is very heavy to digest and is cooling).
+The less refined, the better.
 Try sesame, coconut, olive, and peanut.
-If you are very physically active animal fats will be good for you.
+If you are very physically active, animal fats will be good for you.

 Milk